Chapter 3: Communication

 When the standup feels like a slog:

-"Quick win to share: We deployed the new feature yesterday and already
+"Quick win to share: we deployed the new feature yesterday and

-got positive feedback from three customers.
-Nice work, team!"
+already got positive feedback from three customers.
+Nice work,

 Negative framing:

 "This stupid bug is killing me.
 The codebase is a mess.
-I can't get
+I cannot

 "Tackling a gnarly bug today.
-It's a puzzle.
-Could use a second set of
+It is a puzzle.
+Could use a second

 You can acknowledge hard problems without dragging the team down.